 I feel like a meaning glutton.
 I arrange my life around finding or pursuing meaning in my work and in my relationships.
 If something does not seem particularly meaningful, I’m unlikely to put much time into it.

-It turns out, there is more potential for meaning than we realize.
-Recent science reveals we have a wellspring of opportunity to build meaning in our lives, virtually everywhere we turn.
-After examining 79 studies on the meaningful life, Joel Vos, a researcher studying the science of meaning, uncovered 5 main areas.
+It turns out that there is more potential for meaning than we realize.
+Recent research reveals we have a wellspring of opportunity to build meaning in our lives, virtually everywhere we turn.
+After examining 79 studies on the meaningful life, Joel Vos, a researcher studying the science of meaning, uncovered five main areas.
 As you reach each area, take notice of which rings strongest for you.

 Building Your Meaning

-1) Your meaning source: Start by choosing one of the 5 areas that you’d like to tap into or expand upon.
-Which of the 5 is most intriguing to you?
-Which of the 5 do you feel motivation to pursue right now - today?
+1. Your meaning source: Start by choosing one of the five areas that you’d like to tap into or expand upon.
+Which of the five is most intriguing to you?
+Which of the five do you feel motivation to pursue right now—today?

-2) Your next step: Consider one way you can take action with that area.
+2. Your next step: Consider one way you can take action with that area.
 What will you experiment with today?
 For example, if you choose health under materialism, you might start walking in nature.
-If you choose “finding your uniqueness” under “being here,” you can take the VIA Survey to uncover your top 5 signature strengths – that which are most uniquely you.
+If you choose “finding your uniqueness” under “being here,” you can take the VIA Survey to uncover your top five signature strengths—that which are most uniquely you.
 If you choose belonging, you could look into a new community group in your area to try out.

 Vos, J. (2016).
 Working with meaning in life in mental health care: A systematic literature review of the practices and effectiveness of meaning-centred therapies.
 In P. Russo-Netzer, S. E. Schulenberg, & A. Batthyany (Eds.), Clinical perspectives on meaning: Positive and existential psychotherapy (pp. 59-87).
 Cham, Switzerland: Springer.